-Numerous vested interest groups within the public service will fight rapid and effective reform tooth and nail.
+There are numerous vested interest groups within the public service that will fight rapid and effective reform this tooth and nail.
 Bear in mind that it seeks to disrupt a key element of extensive political patronage machinery, and to reverse the deliberate politicisation that has been fostered.
 Ultimately, success will hinge on changing the culture within the public service, which will be a long, tough task.